Great sessions which catered for a diverse team of staff. Really good feedback and positive outcomes.

 - Students are more likely to remember what they are learning if they are actively engaged in the process.

-- Songwriting: This workshop explores inventive techniques for teaching contemporary songwriting and is supported by materials that engage students with fresh, hands-on approaches, opening them up to exciting possibilities for storytelling and music creation.
-Complete with take home resource packs and lesson plans you can immediately use in the classroom, this is an opportunity to develop your own songwriting skills in a practical workshop.
+- Songwriting: explores inventive techniques for teaching contemporary songwriting and is supported by materials that engage students with fresh, hands-on approaches, opening them up to exciting possibilities for storytelling and music creation.
+Complete with take home resource packs and lesson plans for immediate use, this is an opportunity to develop your own songwriting skills in a practical workshop.

 - OnCue is the new Musical Futures approach to creative music-making.
 New resources combined with non-formal pedagogies (and practices) make OnCue suitable for use with any musical ensemble enriching and widening access to extra-curricular music learning.

 If you would like to make an enquiry please contact Fran Hannan, Managing Director on 07985 188889 or email firstname.lastname@example.org